1 Corinthians 2:1-16 May 17, 2015

 We have the words of the Spirit, we have the thoughts of God that we might increase in spiritual wisdom that we might become men and women who are mature in our faith.
 All right, let’s go back over these words.
 One of the things we need to see from the very first versus is about faith, and he makes his point very strongly to us.
 “Faith must rest on the power of God.”
 When you came to faith you didn’t come to faith through flowery words, but you came to faith because of the demonstration of God’s power.

 A. God demonstrates His love

-Romans 5:8, 10, God demonstrates His love toward us, in that while we were yet sinners, Christ died for us… While we were enemies we were reconciled to God through the death of His Son.
+Now get this, the greatest demonstration of God’s love and power is what Paul calls the word of the cross.
+The word of the cross is the demonstration of God’s love and God’s power.
+Notice Romans 5:8, “God demonstrates his love toward us in that while we were yet sinners”.
+Christ died for us, while we were enemies we were reconciled to God to the death of His Son.